 ParaGard IUDs are the most effective form of emergency contraception out there.
 If implanted within five days of having unprotected sex, it’s over 99% effective against pregnancy and lasts up to 12 years.

 There are two different types of IUD: hormonal and nonhormonal.

 These prevent pregnancy by releasing a small amount of progestin hormone called levonorgestrel each day.
 Compared to birth control pills, hormonal IUDs release much fewer hormones.
-And because hormonal IUDs don't contain estrogen, women experience fewer hormonal side effects.
+And because hormonal IUDs don’t contain estrogen, women experience fewer hormonal side effects.
 Hormonal IUDs can last anywhere from three to six years, depending on the brand.
-Mirena, for instance, can last up to six years, and it's been around the longest.
+Mirena, for instance, can last up to six years, and it’s been around the longest.
 Skyla, on the other hand, is smaller and has a lower dose of hormones.
 It lasts up to three years, and is ideal for women who haven’t yet had children.
 Kyleena is in-between Mirena and Skyla: It’s small like Skyla but contains slightly more hormones than Skyla and slightly less than Mirena.

 These prevent pregnancy by way of a tiny copper filament.
 The brand name is ParaGard, and it’s the only highly effective nonhormonal birth control method available.
 It’s ideal for women who have a sensitivity to hormones, lifestyle factors, or conditions that make them less-than-ideal candidates for hormonal birth control.
 ParaGard can last up to 12 years once implanted.

 Which IUD is right for you?
 It all depends on your preferences and needs.
 Discuss all your options with your doctor to make the right choice for yourself.

 - “Do You Really Need to Go Run and Get an IUD Right Now?,” Greatist, September 10, 2016.

 - “Everything You Need To Know About Getting An IUD,” HuffPost, January 21, 2015.